Licensing criteria for centre-based ECE services

 The licensing criteria were last updated in May 2016.

 Licensing Criteria Cover

 HS34 Incident notification to the Ministry of Education

 Where there is a serious injury or illness or incident involving a child while at the service that is required to be notified to a specified agency, the service provider must also notify the Ministry of Education at the same time.

 A copy of the notification sent to the specified agency.

-A specified agency is any government agency or statutory body that a centre is required to notify if there is a serious (or as defined) injury, illness, incident or allegation.
+A specified agency is any government agency or statutory body that a service provider is required to notify if there is a serious (or as defined) injury, illness, incident or allegation.

 This may include but is not limited to:

 The Ministry and WorkSafe have produced a flowchart [PDF, 74 KB] to show what you need to do when there is a notifiable event at your service.